containrrr/watchtower/README.md

 ## Selectively Watching Containers

 By default, watchtower will watch all containers.
 However, sometimes only some containers should be updated.

-If you need to selectively watch containers, pass the --label-enable flag on startup and set the *com.centurylinklabs.watchtower.enable* label with a value of true for the containers you want to watch.
+If you need to only include only some containers, pass the --label-enable flag on startup and set the *com.centurylinklabs.watchtower.enable* label with a value of true for the containers you want to watch.

 ```docker
 LABEL com.centurylinklabs.watchtower.enable="true"